Catelt/Our-Cat-Chat/README.md

-# My Chat GPT
+# Our Cat Chat

-This is small project for GPT chat
+This is small project for Gemini chat

 ## How to Use